iamaayush-git/C/README.md

-This is just for mini projects of C
+This is just for mini projects in C